ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te'.md

 - In this sense, (when we add -te- to plain assertive sentences) -te- does not add any evidential requirement.
 The evidential requirement is already in the plain assertion.
 It specifies the vantage point on which the assertion is based on.

 [[Supplementary Material for Semantics Term Paper]]

+- Our account of '-te-': It is not itself an evidential.
 # Introduction: Evidential and Korean Morpheme '-te'
 # Overview of previous accounts
 ## [[Spatial deictic tense and evidentials in Korean|Chung]]'s account